ZAG-Arena: Tenants

 The handball club TSV Hannover-Burgdorf is also using the arena for games with high attendances at irregular intervals, for example in 2011 against Eintracht Hildesheim and 2013 against Frisch Auf Göppingen.
-In the 2016–17 Handball-Bundesliga season, the club played five matches in the arena, before playing up to 13 of their 17 season home matches in the arena from the 2017–18 season onwards.
+In the 2016–17 Handball-Bundesliga season, the club played five matches in the arena, before playing up to 13 of their 17-season home matches in the arena from the 2017–18 season onwards.

 The arena has been constantly struggling with financial problems since the day of opening and has been a money-losing business since then due to the lack of enough regular events.
-After the leaving of the only permanent tenant Hannover Scorpions in 2013, the situation became even more critical for the owner Günter Papenburg, who is also the owner of the Scorpions.
+After the departure of the only permanent tenant, Hannover Scorpions, in 2013, the situation became even more critical for the owner Günter Papenburg, who is also the owner of the Scorpions.
 He is still trying to attract more events there to minimize his financial loss.

 Events

 Janet Jackson was scheduled to perform during her All for You Tour on 12 November 2001, but the show was cancelled because of the 11 September attacks.
 Scorpions performed a Classic-Concert with the Berlin Philharmonic on 1 June 2000 at the arena and, during her Get Your Sting and Blackout World Tour on 1 June 2010, a Rockshow.
 In the arena there is a Scorpions-Lounge with a variety of devotional of the band.
 Roger Waters played the venue during his "In The Flesh" World Tour on 22 May 2002.

 On 5 May 2003, Irish vocal pop band Westlife held a concert for their Unbreakable Tour supporting their album Unbreakable – The Greatest Hits Volume 1.

 Tina Turner performed there during her Tina!: 50th Anniversary Tour on 4 February 2009.

 The Backstreet Boys performed there during their 2014 In a World Like This Tour.

 Depeche Mode performed at the stadium on 3 November 2009 during their Tour of the Universe.